000emanresu111/reviews-api/README.md

 Users can fetch all reviews from the db.
 The reviews are returned in a paginated format.

 - Scraping:
 Users can scrape reviews from a specific restaurant on JustEat.
-The scraping process is performed asynchronously using Selenium and ChromeDriver.
+The scraping process is performed using Selenium and ChromeDriver.

 ## API endpoints documentation
 You may perform requests using a tool such as Postman or cURL, or alternatevely you can use the Swagger UI at http://localhost:8086/doc.